 Music Makes Sound Sense

-The International Symphony Orchestra is pleased to have provided this ongoing youth education initiative during the 2016/2017 Season.
+The International Symphony Orchestra is pleased to provide this ongoing youth education initiative.
 Made possible by assistance from Freedom 55 Financial, our “Music Makes Sound Sense” programme has been built on a strong, successful base, established during the initial three-year pilot period.
 Evaluation has resulted in improvements and modifications as required.

 Ensembles comprised of professional musicians from the International Symphony Orchestra presented an educational and entertaining programme to approximately 60 classrooms throughout the county.
 In total, approx. 2,800 children were introduced to orchestral instruments; many for the very first time.
 The response was dynamic!
 We continue to receive excellent reports from the principals, music teachers and classroom instructors – all wishing to take part again.